BabyStrong Transcutaneous Auricular Vagus Nerve Stimulation (taVNS) Paired Bottle Feeding to Improve Oral Feeding

 • safe to attempt oral feeds every feed without volume limitations by occupational orspeech therapists, and

-• clinical team has determined will likely need a G-tube.
+• clinical team is considering the need for a G-tube.

 Exclusion